Docker configuration [v1.0] #

 ]

-A valid API Key is made of 32 hexadecimal characters prefixed by api-
+A valid API Key is made of 32 hexadecimal characters prefixed by api- for a total 36 chars.

 In PowerShell